Vizzuality/coding-challenge-examples/README.md

 > This project includes a basic react boilerplate.
-If you rather use another boilerplate such as
+If you'd rather use another boilerplate such as
 > create-react-app, angular-cli, or vue-cli, feel free to do so.

 ## Objective

-Write a frontend app that fetches layers from an URL and displays it on a map.
+Write a small frontend app that fetches layers from an URL and displays them on a map.
 The user should be able to enable/disable layers within a legend component.
 The legend component should have a toggle (for enabling/disabling) and an info button.
 When clicking on the info button a modal should open displaying the layer's details.

 Make it look good, doesn't have to be very sophisticated.